metrico/clickhouse-udf-node/README.md

 ##### ⏱️ Why
 > Clickhouse is super fast and already has all the functions one could dream.
 What is this for?

-That's totally up to you.
 This example is designed to understand the underlying formats and unleash imagination for integrators.

 -----